New car smell: Health hazards

 The chemicals responsible for new car smell may pose health risks to the occupants of new vehicles.

 A two-year study released in 2001 by the CSIRO in Australia found several health problems associated with these chemicals.
 CSIRO research scientist, Dr. Stephen Brown, reported anecdotal accounts of disorientation, headache, and irritation in some drivers of new cars.
 He measured pollutant levels in new cars that were sufficient to cause similar effects within minutes in controlled experiments by other researchers.
 Chemicals found in the cars included the carcinogen benzene, two other possible carcinogens cyclohexanone and styrene, and several other toxic chemicals.

 A more recent study in Japan found that the volatile organic chemicals in a new minivan were over 35 times the health limit the day after its delivery.
 After four months, levels had fallen under the limit, but they increased again in the hot summer months, taking three years to permanently remain below the limit.
 The limits were set by the Japanese health ministry in response to more car owners suffering from sick building syndrome.
 A Daily Telegraph article on the study described the enjoyment of new car smell as "akin to glue-sniffing".

-However, another study showed no toxicity from new car odors in lab grown cells.
-The odors did trigger an immune system reaction.

 The most common side effects of the new car smell are headaches, sore throats, nausea, and drowsiness.

+Other studies

+However, a study in 2007 showed no toxicity from new car odors in lab grown cells, though odors did trigger an immune system reaction.